LibraryCarpentry/lc-marcedit/episodes/05-profiling-your-MARC-data.md

 5. Click Find Records With Duplicate Tags
 6. In the dialogue box enter 245 and click OK

 The results list includes two records with duplicate 245 fields, # 8 and # 28.
 Click on Jump to Record # to be taken to the record in the MarcEditor.
-Once on the record you can manually delete the incorrect 245 field.
+Once on the record you can manually delete the duplicated 245 field.

 :::::::::::::::::::::::::::::::::::::: instructor